I’m a computer science and engineering student. I spend my time learning, writing, or .

 I also write book reviews and summaries.
 It would make me authentically happy if you go there and read something.

-There’s some (alive) people I like for what they do.
+There’s some people I admire for what they do.
 A short non-exhaustive list in alphabetical order includes Adam Savage, Bill Gates, Brady Haran, Daniel Shifman, Grant Sanderson, Matt Parker, Michael Stevens, Nicholas Lloyd, Peter Diamandis, Simone Giertz, and Tom Scott.

 Most of them are content creators.
 I’d really recommend you to watch what they do.